-In Nanbu and Bird systems, the kernel $\widehat{\mu}$ and the generator $L$ have specific features coming from physical considerations, like the ones explained above.
-In theses systems, the coordinates in $\R^{d}$ represent the position and speed of molecules but these considerations have no effect on our proof.
-This is why we claim to have a proof for systems more general than Bird and Nanbu systems.
+In Nanbu and Bird systems, the kernel $\widehat{\mu}$ and the generator $L$ have specific features coming from physical considerations.
+In these systems, the coordinates in $\R^{d}$ represent the position and speed of molecules.
+However, these considerations have no effect on our proof.
+That is why we claim to have a proof for systems more general than Bird and Nanbu systems.

-The Nanbu and Bird systems are defined in (2.5) and (2.6) of \cite{graham-meleard-1997}, by the mean of integrals over Poisson processes.
-We give here an equivalent definition.
+The Nanbu and Bird systems are defined in (2.5) and (2.6) of \cite{graham-meleard-1997}, by the means of integrals over Poisson processes.
+Here, we give an equivalent definition.